 - Modern Applied Statistics with S, by Venables and Ripley, is a book that covers more advanced statistical topics without much mathematics.

 - Introductory Statistics with R, by Peter Dalgaard, is a concise introduction to using R for many types of statistical procedures.

-- Mathematical Statistics with Applications, by Wackerly, Mendenhall and Schaeffer, is a more mathematical (but still only requiring multivariate calculus and perhaps basic linear algebra) look at the topics of this book.
-Students interested in the theory and proofs behind the material in this book by hand without access to a computer may enjoy this book.
+- Mathematical Statistics with Applications, by Wackerly, Mendenhall, and Scheaffer, is a more mathematical (but still only requiring multivariate calculus and perhaps basic linear algebra) look at the topics of this book.
+Students interested in learning how to do the material in this book by hand without access to a computer may enjoy this book.

 R is a programming language, distributed as its own software program.